skip to main content

 • mmWave: n260

-Verizon and AT&T both have great 5G hotspot contenders—the only catch is you have to shell out more bucks for most of the same features.
+Verizon and AT&T both have great 5G hotspot contenders—the only catch is you have to pay more for most of the same features.

 Pro tip: